-- income or through profit or loss); and - b) those to be measured at amortised cost.
+- a) those to be measured subsequently at fair value (either through other comprehensive income or through profit or loss); and - b) those to be measured at amortised cost.

 The classification depends on the Company's business model for managing the financial assets and the contractual terms of the cash flows.
 Management determines the classification of its financial assets at initial recognition.